microsoftgraph/msgraph-sdk-powershell/src/Groups.Calendar/Groups.Calendar/docs/v1.0/New-MgGroupCalendarView.md

   - `[Type <String>]`: eventType
   - `[WebLink <String>]`: The URL to open the event in Outlook on the web.Outlook on the web opens the event in the browser if you are signed in to your mailbox.
 Otherwise, Outlook on the web prompts you to sign in.This URL can be accessed from within an iFrame.

-LOCATIONS <IMicrosoftGraphLocation[]>: The locations where the event is held or attended from.
+LOCATIONS <IMicrosoftGraphLocation1[]>: The locations where the event is held or attended from.
 The location and locations properties always correspond with each other.
 If you update the location property, any prior locations in the locations collection would be removed and replaced by the new location value.
   - `[AddressCity <String>]`: The city.
   - `[AddressCountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.
   - `[AddressPostalCode <String>]`: The postal code.